 Erin Leeann LeBlanc

-She has worked with not-for-profits, non-governmental organizations, and federal departments in the area of leadership development, LGBTQ+ policies and support mechanisms as well as personal resilience and authenticity.
-In addition to teaching graduate courses in the area of International Trade Law, she is also a certified executive coach (TAIS) and has worked with hundreds of executives one-on-one in both the public and private sector for over a decade.
+As a certified executive coach (TAIS) She has worked with not-for-profits, non-governmental organizations, and federal departments in the area of executive leadership development, LGBTQ+ policies and support mechanisms as well as personal resilience and authenticity.
+She has worked with hundreds of executives one-on-one in both the public and private sector for over fifteen years.

 In 2017, she was the recipient of the “Tri-Award (accessibility, equity, & human rights)” from Queen’s University for her work in establishing transgender transitioning guidelines, and identifying and removing barriers for individuals transitioning in the workplace.

-A graduate of Queen's University in Economics and Psychology, she also holds a Master's Degree in Higher Education Policy from the University of Toronto, as well being a graduate of Queen's Master of Law Program specializing in International Trade Law.
+A graduate of Queen's University in Economics and Psychology, she also holds a Master's Degree in Higher Education Policy from the University of Toronto, as well being a graduate of Queen's Law, specializing with a Masters in Law with a focus on International Trade Law.

 What People Are Saying